 Many Tantric Buddhists take a vow to kill people when necessary.
 This vow is explicitly incompatible with the Precept against killing.
 If it means going to hell… so be it.
 If it means being seen as a monster… so be it.

 So when is killing “necessary”?
 The vow does not say.
 Some traditions may give specific guidelines, but ultimately what matters is compassion: the intention to prevent a greater harm.

 This means that what Tantrikas vow, really, is not to wriggle out of hard ethical decisions.
 It is the vow to be an “ethically normal person,” rather than hiding behind religion.
 The Precept of never killing is the easy way out.
-It lets you wash your hands in a crisis and say “I am a Buddhist—so someone else is going to have to deal with the crazy guy shooting up the school with a submachine gun.
+It lets you wash your hands in a crisis and say “I am a Buddhist—so someone else is going to have to deal with the political extremist shooting up the school with a submachine gun.
 I am too morally pure to take his life.”
 That is cowardly and unhelpful.

 The tantric vow, because it is vague, can be abused.
 It gives religious cover for atrocities.
 Sometimes, powerful Buddhist zealots have declared “Yes, I am very compassionately slaughtering thousands of heretics, to prevent the greater harm of their teaching a mistaken version of Buddhism.
 That is my sacred tantric duty.”
 This distortion makes it tempting to condemn the vow.
 It is dangerous.
 But life just is dangerous.
 The vow only applies in dangerous situations; and the pacifist alternative is dangerous too.